Lawn and Garden Equipment Manufacturers

 Recent Developments

-- US manufacturers have much to lose if a trade war erupts between the US and its top trading partners.
-On January 21, 2025, President Trump declared that a 25% tariff would be imposed on imports from Canada and Mexico beginning on February 1, 2025.
-On February 3, Trump agreed to pause the tariffs for 30 days after Canada and Mexico agreed to increase their border security and drug interdiction efforts.
-A 10% tariff on all imports from China went into effect on February 1, and Trump later announced that starting March 14, the US would levy a 20% tariff against all steel and aluminum imports.
+- US manufacturers have much to lose amid the emerging trade war between the US and its top trading partners.
+On April 9, the Trump administration paused its reciprocal tariff agenda for 90 days for most countries but left in place a baseline 10% import duty on all countries except China, which faces total tariffs of 145%.
+Canada and Mexico are not subject to the new 10% baseline tariffs, and goods trading under the US-Mexico-Canada Agreement will remain duty-free.
+However, on March 12, Trump imposed a 20% tariff against all steel and aluminum imports.
 Tariffs on Mexico, Canada, and China would have widespread ramifications for US manufacturers, making it more expensive to produce goods that use foreign components, including steel and aluminum.
 However, protectionist tariffs could benefit domestic producers that compete with foreign manufacturers of the same products.
 Still, economists and other tariff skeptics say US consumers and businesses would likely end up footing the bill.
 The US is a net importer of lawn and garden tractors and home lawn and garden equipment, primarily from China and Mexico.

 Get A Demo